 I Have Heard Facts, Gossip, Myths, and Scandals

-I have heard, and you have heard, what is purported to be the latest gossip about many celebrities, politicians, religious leaders, and innumerable other “actors” of society – both past and present.
+I have heard, and you have heard, what is purported to be the latest scandals and gossip about many celebrities, politicians, religious leaders, and innumerable other “actors” of society – both past and present.
 The gossip is also “local” among friends, relatives, and acquaintances.
 Much of the gossip evolves into scandals – real and imaginary.
 Much of it adds up to self-promotion or public relations.
 Many reports become myths.

 Have you heard the latest myths?
 Have you heard the latest scandals?
 Have you heard about the latest crime sprees?
 I have heard many variations of the communications that continue to bombard our world – as have my readers.
 The interpretations or perspectives contributed by each of the participants in the chain of communicating the events provide variety in our entertainment or concerns.
 This blog website is my effort to give “my take” or observations concerning world events of which I have been made aware or experienced.